Skip to content

 We are committed to the prevention of crime and protection of life and property; the preservation of peace, order and safety; the enforcement of laws and ordinances; and the safeguarding of constitutional guarantees.

-With service to the Students as our foundation, we are driven by goals to enhance the quality of life, investigating problems as well as incidents, seeking solutions, and fostering a sense of security on our campus.
+With service to the students as our foundation, we are driven by goals to enhance the quality of life, investigating problems as well as incidents, seeking solutions, and fostering a sense of security on our campus.
 We nurture trust by holding ourselves to the highest standards of performance and ethics.

 Our campus is dedicated to providing a high-quality work environment and the development of its members through effective training and leadership.